15 Great LA Restaurants To Eat Something Kind of Healthy guide image

 The mariscos at Coni’Seafood in Inglewood are great because they’re simple.
 Most of these Mexican seafood dishes involve just three or four ingredients, and no feeling of oily heaviness.
 Take an aguachile served in a citrusy salsa verde, for example, or the two-bite tostadas topped with marlin paté.
 If you're with a few friends, order the whole snook marinated in Coni’s signature salty sauce that permeates every nook and cranny of this butterflied masterpiece.
 It takes a solid 30 minutes to prepare, so order your fish as soon as you sit down and toss back a few oysters while you wait.

 Think of Tocaya as a cheaper, better, and more convenient version of places like Gracias Madre and De Buena Planta.
-This full-blown chain with over a dozen locations across SoCal self-describes their menu as “Modern Mexican.”
+This full-blown chain with over a dozen locations across SoCal self-describes its menu as “Modern Mexican.”
 That’s just marketing jargon for, “we have plant-based options, too.”
 But the vegan dishes are where Tocaya shines.
 Get a spicy picadillo bowl with cauliflower rice and fried maitake mushroom tacos topped with sweet-smoky chipotle crema, and see what we mean.

 Hugo’s in Weho has been serving “whole food” meals since the ‘70s and has managed to avoid all the nauseating pretension that comes with having a health bent.
 They serve unfussy dishes like chicken tacos in spinach tortillas, turkey meatloaf, and gluten-free macaroni and cheese from 7:30am through dinner.
 So head to Hugo’s if you need a light meal in Weho or if you're avoiding wheat or dairy.